MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-getfinalpathnamebyhandlea.md

 #### Examples

-The following example demonstrates the us of the
+The following example demonstrates the use of the
      <b>GetFinalPathNameByHandle</b> function.